Care and support needs

 Our website has lots of information that may be useful to help you to live independently and do things for yourself for longer.

-If you (or someone on your behalf) need to tell us about the extra support you need do things because of age, frailty, a health condition, disability or changes at home, you can:
+If you (or someone on your behalf) wants some information and advice, or needs to tell us about the extra support needed do things because of age, frailty, a health condition, disability or changes at home, you can:

 What does the self-assessment do?

-If so, use the self assessment to send your information on to us.
-It is easy to use and helps you to identify what your needs are.
-An advisor will then be in touch and talk to you about the information you have given.
+If so, use the self assessment form to send your information on to us.
+An Staffordshire Cares advisor will then be in touch and talk to you about the information you have given.

 Phone: 0300 111 8010